KevinWorkman/HappyCoding/tutorials/interviewing/_posts/2023-09-17-recursion.md

 # Base Case

-If a function calls itself without a way of breaking out of it, eventually you'll trigger a `StackOverflowError`.
+If a function calls itself too many times without breaking out of the call stack, eventually it'll trigger a `StackOverflowError`.

 To avoid this, make sure you have a **base case** that prevents the function from infinitely calling itself.